 Indonesia has so many beautiful places to see: Here is my list:

 2. Raja Ampat Islands in Papua

 3. Gili Islands in Lombok

 6. Tana Toraja and Wakatobi in South Sulawesi

-And other thousands beautiful place.. over 7 years agoAnswered by Kardoman Tumangger via Travellr.com
+And other thousands beautiful place.. almost 8 years agoAnswered by Kardoman Tumangger via Travellr.com